hidro-iri/Borinot/operation/1_environment_setup.md

 # Environment Setup

 ## Part 1: Flying Area Setup
-1. Put the net
+1. Lay down the net using the strings close to the Workshop door
 2. Put the safety glass in front of the desks (should not be covered by the net)
   - Top view od the lab with glass position, tables, little path [for manipulation] and net
-3. Move the two table for borinot manipulation
+3. Prepare the two tables for borinot manipulation: one leg on each table, the arm in between
-4. Install power supply + computer
+4. Install power supply, set voltage to 22.5V
+5. Install the laptop computer
-5. **FREE THE FLYING AREA** (SHOW IT ON THE PICTURE)
+6. **FREE THE FLYING AREA** (TODO: SHOW IT ON THE PICTURE)

 ## Part 2: Optitrack Setup
-- Already documentation for the calibration in `iri_optitrack_how_to` (find the link)
+- Already documentation for the calibration in `iri_optitrack_how_to` (TODO: find the link)
-- + add info about
+- Add info about
   - pose of the origin (top view of the lab)
   - pose of Borinot when creating the "solid" (top view )
     - Put the drone on top of a table for all the cameras to detect it
   - the name convention `borinot_fur_ot`
   - origin and offset of the "imu center" (check error per markers + untrack markers)
-    - origin : intern / down left marker
+    - origin : internal marker at the rear left (TODO: add image of markers and origin marker)
       - x : 62.9
       - y : 29.0
       - z : 84.9
-3. Start the stream:
+1. Start the stream:
   - Inside Optitrack Streaming Engine:
     - Check that Local interface is `192.168.1.100`, if not, note the new `optitrack_interface` (you will have to modify files inside eagle_ros2)
     - Check `Broadcast Frame Data`